ZackGoldblum/Moberg-Analytics-HDF5/README.md

 3 - Instantiate the HDF5Content class:

-The HDF5Content class contains methods that organize the content of the HDF5 file into lists and dictionaries.
+The HDF5Content class contains functions that organize the content of the HDF5 file into lists and dictionaries.

 	cont_obj = hdf5_tools.HDF5Content(hdf5_filepath=hdf5_filepath)

 4 - Instantiate the HDF5Components class:

-The HDF5Components class contains methods that return various components of the HDF5 file such as groups, datasets, dataset values, NumPy/Pandas matrices of dataset values, metadata, and structured dictionaries.
+The HDF5Components class contains fucntions that return various components of the HDF5 file such as groups, datasets, dataset values, NumPy/Pandas matrices of dataset values, metadata attributes, and structured dictionaries.

 	comp_obj = hdf5_tools.HDF5Components(hdf5_filepath=hdf5_filepath)

+5 - Use the fucntions detailed in the documentation [here](insert_link_to_docs)